Building your first webhook system with Hook0

 ]

-Monitor webhook delivery attempts and their status:
+Look at webhook delivery attempts (request attempts) and their status:

 curl -X GET "$HOOK0_API/request_attempts/?application_id=$APP_ID" \